Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Introduction

 \section{Introduction}

 Gas-rich ultra-diffuse galaxies (UDGs) are an unusual low-surface-brightness population with large \HI\ reservoirs and extended stellar discs \citep{Leisman2017}.
 Their resolved kinematics suggested that several systems rotate too slowly for their baryonic masses, placing them below the canonical baryonic Tully--Fisher relation (BTFR) and leaving little room for dark matter within the observed radii \citep{ManceraPina2019,ManceraPina2020,ManceraPina2022}.
+Resolved Apertif data have also reinforced the view that UDG-like systems tend to occupy the low-velocity side of the dwarf-galaxy population \citep{Siljeg2024}.
 For instance, the updated 3D \HI\ modelling of AGC~114905 gives an outer circular speed of about $23^{+4}_{-6}\kms$, still low compared to the Newtonian expectation inferred from its baryons \citep{ManceraPina2022}.
 Such systems are therefore useful stress tests for both particle dark matter and modified-gravity scenarios.
 At the same time, recent work argued that the apparent discrepancy may be reduced once distance and inclination uncertainties are treated more conservatively \citep{Lelli2024}.
+A subsequent resolved discussion of AGC~114905 further emphasizes the role of geometry and distance assumptions \citep{ManceraPina2024}.

-Modified Newtonian Dynamics (MOND) was the first successful attempt to model anomalous acceleration in late-type galaxies \citep{Milgrom1983, BanikZhao2022}, close to the cosmological \textit{de Sitter} scale $cH_0$ \citep{vanPutten2015, vanPutten2024}.
+Modified Newtonian Dynamics (MOND) was the first successful attempt to model anomalous acceleration in late-type galaxies \citep{Milgrom1983,BanikZhao2022}, close to the cosmological \textit{de Sitter} scale $cH_0$ \citep{vanPutten2015,vanPutten2024}.
+This regime is especially relevant here because gas-rich UDGs probe low accelerations at large radii.
+Once the baryonic distribution and the interpolation function are specified, the low-acceleration outskirts of galaxies are expected to follow a tight MONDian scaling, so unusually low outer velocities become a sharp test.

 In practice, it is convenient to write the true centripetal acceleration of MOND as $g_\text{ MOND} =\hat{\nu}(g_\text{ N }/a_0)\,g_\text{ N }$, where $g_\text{ N }$ is the Newtonian prediction from baryons and $\hat{\nu}$ is an inverse interpolation function.
 In the Newtonian regime, $\hat{\nu}\rightarrow1$ so that $g_\text{ MOND} \rightarrow g_\text{ N }$, whereas in the deep-MOND limit one obtains